How to have class discussions with elementary students

 Tasks give students practical goals for a discussion, and students are sure to get a boost from the celebratory icon when they complete a task objective.

-Apart from that, one of the best parts of using tasks in a Kialo Edu discussion is that a teacher can hand over a measure of control to their students while supervising their contributions from a distance in real-time, ready to step in when needed.
+Apart from that, one of the best parts of using tasks in a Kialo discussion is that a teacher can hand over a measure of control to their students while supervising their contributions from a distance in real-time, ready to step in when needed.

 To help further students’ engagement in discussions, we have ready-made resources and activities for use with younger students — let’s take a look below!